Weeds (Sugababes song)

 "Weeds" is a song by English girl group Sugababes.
 Written by the group, Jon Shave, Anya Jones, Jeff Young, Sam Harper and Tove Burman, and produced by Shave, it was self-released on 8 April 2025.
+It will be included on the group's self-titled upcoming ninth studio album, set for release in February 2027.

 Lyrically, the song is about "growing together".
 The song was accompanied by a music video directed by Gemma Yin.
 Following its release, "Weeds" was well received by music critics, who described the song as "sultry", and praised the group for their harmonies.

 Background and release

 In March 2025, following the release of the Sugababes' single "Jungle", the group announced during an interview with Clash magazine that further music was on the way, with Mutya Buena sharing there were "other singles that [they] were about to release".
 Keisha Buchanan also told NME prior to the song's release that "there's not going to be long gaps [between singles] because [the group] have a good body of work waiting."
 Whilst Siobhán Donaghy told the same publication, "We have another single coming that's even more of a bop, but it could remind you of another [Sugababes] era, so it couldn't come first."
 Released independently, distribution for the single is handled by the Orchard.

 The release of "Weeds" coincided with the commencement of their '25 Tour.
 In a press statement, the group called the song "one of the most beautiful songs we've ever worked on", while revealing it was about "growing together".